thica/ORCA-Remote/custombuildscripts/android/readme.txt

 # Example for virtual box

-Create a ubuntu instance based on 18.04.03 minimal installation Choose "kivy" as the user name
+Create a ubuntu instance based on 20.04. standard desktop installation Choose "kivy" as the user name
 Install the guest tools

-Be aware: the build script is versioned on Ubuntu 18.04 libraries
+Be aware: the build script is versioned on Ubuntu 20.04 libraries

 Ensure the shared folder to the ORCA files are mounted Add the user to the Vbox group to grant access